 My experiences writing about health issues as a newspaperman opened my eyes to a fresh look at medical practices in the United States and, to some extent, the world, and led to my immersion in the opinions of alternative physicians and researchers.
 I thus have become a contrarian regarding mainstream medicine, questioning the inviolability of many long-held concepts propagated as truths.

 A writer throughout my career, I learned as a magazine editor to be more punctilious about the English language in written expression.

 In the blog on this website, which is devoted to my novel MURDER IN PALM BEACH: The Homicide That Never Died, I offer my opinions and impart some of what I have learned and continue to discover about events in the three fields discussed above, namely sociopolitics, health care, and grammar.
 The parts of the blog are titled: The Pragmatic Pundit, Alternative Health Care, and The Grammar Grouch.
 In the space provided, you are invited to comment on these entries, offering your own assessments.

 Thank you for giving up your valuable time to check out my book.
 An updated Second Edition has now been published by Precipice Press.

-I am now in the process of writing my next novel, so be sure to bookmark my website so you can check back and read the first chapters of that book as well!
+My next novel is complete and awaiting publication, so be sure to bookmark my website so you can check back and read the first chapters of that book, as well.